 If you have diabetes, weakened immune systems or chronic tendency to get abcesses, you may have to take some preventive measures too.
 To avoid recurrent boils, avoid tight clothes, keep your skin clean at all times and use antibacterial soap and thoroughly clean or treat any cuts, scratches or minor injuries.
 Frequent hand washing and general hygiene practices can reduce the chances of contracting or spreading a bacterial infection also.

 In many cases, you can take care of boils at home.
 Home remedies for them typically include applying warm compresses to the affected area three to four times a day for about 20 minutes at a time.
 Treating it and making sure that the surrounding area is cleaned with antibacterial soap at least twice a day is recommended.
 Covering it with a bandage can also help heal the wound.
-Boils continue to grow bigger than ping-pong and particular ones near your anus, near the spine or face should be treated by a health care professional.
+Boils continue to grow bigger than ping-pong.
+Particular ones near your anus, near the spine or face should be treated by a health care professional.
 If its boiling point becomes progressively worse or more painful, or if the pimple refuses to drain, you should consult your doctor.

 Therese Wilson’s unique holistic system to completely cure your condition within 3 to 8 weeks using her powerful 100% natural system.